 The Economist Feature: The Lawns Pioneers Ally’s Tech in Quiet but Powerful AI-Care Revolution

-A recent feature in The Economist, titled “Britain’s AI-care revolution isn’t flashy—but it is the future,” spotlights how subtle, practical technology is reshaping care homes.
+A recent feature in The Economist, titled “Britain’s AI-care revolution isn’t flashy—but it is the future,” spotlights how subtle, practical technology is reshaping care homes, revealing important hidden insights.
 The piece highlights The Lawns Nursing Home, where manager Melanie Dawson is using Ally Cares’ AI-resident monitoring to support residents through the night.

 “Opening up routine checks has allowed truly data-informed interventions without disrupting rest,” said Melanie Dawson.
 “It means better sleep for residents, and more confidence for our staff.”